 Is Panda Research A Scam?

-While they certainly seem slack in some areas, they’ve been running for many years and have plenty of satisfied members, so I don’t think I would call them a scam.
+While they certainly seem slack in some areas, they’ve been running for many years and have plenty of satisfied members, so they are not a scam.

 However, the fact that they market themselves as a survey site and a considerable amount of their business does not involve surveys, shows a certain amount of dishonesty in my view.